KupoKopu/KupoKopu/README.md

 - 👋 Hi, I’m @KupoKopu
-- 🌱 I’m currently learning networking but will start delving into data structures and design templates soon (c++)
+- 🌱 I’m currently learning networking with SQL SERVER but will start delving into data structures and design templates soon (c++)

 <!---
 KupoKopu/KupoKopu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.